Tonsillectomy: Immune system

 There is no evidence that tonsillectomy affects long-term immune function.
 It does not appear to affect the long-term risk of infections in other areas of the body.
 Some studies have found small changes in immunoglobulin concentrations after tonsillectomy, but these are of unclear significance.
-Tonsillectomy is a risk factor for Crohn's disease.
+Tonsillectomy is a risk factor for Crohn's disease and ulcerative colitis.
 A 2024 meta-analysis found that tonsillectomy is associated with Crohn's disease and ulcerative colitis, with an odds ratio of 1.93 and 1.24, respectively.
+A 2025 meta-analysis found that tonsillectomy increases the risk of both Crohn's disease and ulcerative colitis, with a hazard ratio of 1.37 and 1.29 respectively.
 There is an association suggesting an increase in the risk of developing multiple sclerosis if done before the age of 20.
 A meta-analysis published in 2020 indicated a statistically significant association between a history of tonsillectomy and the development of Hodgkin's disease.
 A meta-analysis from 2022 concluded that a history of tonsillectomy is associated with an increased risk of breast cancer.
 The relationship between childhood tonsillectomy and the development of other cancer types in adulthood remains unclear.